check-spelling-sandbox/ovn/Documentation/intro/install/ovn-upgrades.rst

 it will result in DB upgrade failures.
 In this case, user should manually correct data using ovn-nbctl (for north-bound DB) or ovn-sbctl (for south- bound DB), and then upgrade again following previous steps.
-Below is a list of known impactible schema changes and how to fix when error encountered.
+Below is a list of known impactable schema changes and how to fix when error encountered.

 #.
 Release 2.11: index [type, ip] added for Encap table of south-bound DB to
    prevent duplicated IPs being used for same tunnel type.
 If there are